This article was originally published in Education Post and is republished with permission.

 Anti-racism is more of an action than a feeling.
 I’m learning to take action to promote equity and to call out injustice.
 I am learning to lean into doing my part to help this country that I love I become true to our promise of justice for all.

-[Featured Image: A photo of a person with long blond hair.
+[Featured Image: A photo of a white person with long blond hair.
 Their hands are resting on their cheeks.
-They are looking to the right.
-Behind them is a body of water that is blurry.]
+They are looking to the right and appear to be stressed as they squint their eyes.
+Behind them is a blurred body of water.]